 The pace of home sales in Harrisonburg and Rockingham County varies significantly based on price range.
 The graph above shows the average number of home sales per month (given a 12-month average) as we have passed through the past two years.
-Home sales have increased in all price ranges over the past two years, though higher price ranges (\$300K-\$400K, \$400K+) are seeing larger declines (-14%, -16%) in the number of homes for sale.
-All four price ranges are likely to see inventory levels continue to decline over the next few months as we move into and through the Fall market.
+Home sales have increased in all price ranges over the past two years, though some prices ranges have shown more significant growth than others.
+The most significant increase seen over the past 12 months has been in the \$300K - \$400K and the \$400K+ price range.